Quantum Vacuum Radiation Near a Critical Point: Squeezing

 \section{Squeezing}

-In contrast to non-equilibrium QPTs, quantum phenomena as long-range correlations and ground state squeezing remain inaccessible to direct experimental observation in equilibrium QPTs, as they involve virtual rather than real excitations \cite{Lamberto2026superradiantquantum}.
+In contrast to non-equilibrium QPTs, quantum phenomena (such as long-range correlations and ground state squeezing) remain inaccessible to direct experimental observation in equilibrium QPTs, as they involve virtual rather than real excitations \cite{Lamberto2026superradiantquantum}.

 The generation of real particles from the quantum vacuum arises from Heisenberg’s uncertainty principle, whereby vacuum fluctuations can be promoted to observable excitations under appropriate conditions.
-In the ultrastrong coupling regime, the ground state of light–matter systems hosts virtual correlated excitations, such as photon–matter pairs in a squeezed vacuum.
-However, these excitations are bound within the system and cannot radiate.
-Nonadiabatic modulation of the quantum vacuum, for instance through rapid time variation of the light–matter coupling, can release such excitations as detectable quantum vacuum radiation, analogous to the dynamical Casimir effect \cite{Moore1970dce}.
+In the ultrastrong coupling regime, the ground state of light-matter systems hosts virtual correlated excitations, such as photon-matter pairs in a squeezed vacuum.
+However, these excitations are bound within the system and cannot radiate \cite{FriskKockum2019ultrastrongNRP,FornDiaz2019ultrastrongRMP}.

+Nonadiabatic modulation of the quantum vacuum, for instance through rapid time variation of the light-matter coupling, can release such excitations as detectable quantum vacuum radiation, analogous to the Moore effect, which is also known as the dynamical Casimir effect \cite{Moore1970dce,dodonov2020fifty}.
 Furthermore, it has been shown that, in the vicinity of the critical point, ground state quantum squeezing (a redistribution of quantum uncertainty between complementary observables) increases, reaching perfect squeezing precisely at the critical point.

 However, we demonstrated in our previous work \cite{Lamberto2026superradiantquantum} that ground state squeezing cannot be directly measured with current techniques, including electro-optic sampling of vacuum radiation \cite{Benea2019electric, Riek2015direct, Lindel2020quantumvacuumdetection}.
-Here we examine whether nonadiabatic modulation of a Hamiltonian parameter driving the QPT can convert virtual ground state correlations into real excitations, thus making quantum vacuum squeezing observable.
+Here we examine whether the nonadiabatic modulation of a Hamiltonian parameter driving the QPT can convert virtual ground state correlations into real and detectable properties of the output field, thus making quantum vacuum squeezing observable.